Jul 24 2009

 The Metropolitan Transit Authority of Harris County, Houston, Texas (“Metro” or “MTA”) operates bus lines, express bus lines, and light rail in Harris County.
 The city plans extensions to the light rail lines and the addition of a commuter rail system.
 The consensus appears to be that cars are still a necessity in Houston, but there’s hope for the future — and the public transportation that exists is clean and pleasant.

-Metro’s pet policy is as follows: “Customers can carry a pet on the bus and the Rail as long as it is caged properly, they do not have to have a disability.”
+Metro’s pet policy is as follows: “Customers can carry a pet on the bus and the Rail as long as it is caged properly.”

 Other regional public transit providers